 In the final phase, performance of the EM/ER program will be evaluated.
 Performance will be evaluated based on identified goals and metrics specified for evaluation.
-Initially, the SERO and SEFSC anticipates reviews will happen more frequently, especially for new EM/ER programs, in order to provide more frequent updates and feedback to the regional FMCs, their Advisory Panels and Scientific and Statistical Committees, and stakeholders regarding program performance.
+Initially, reviews will happen more frequently, especially for new EM/ER programs, in order to provide more frequent updates and feedback to the regional FMCs, their Advisory Panels and Scientific and Statistical Committees, and stakeholders regarding program performance.
 Thereafter, periodic reviews of EM/ER programs will be conducted to ensure goals are still being met, funding is adequate, and stakeholder satisfaction remains high.